jethornton/flexgui/docs_flex/source/install.rst

 	https://github.com/jethornton/flexgui/releases

-~amd64.deb is for PC's and ~arm64.deb is for Raspberri Pi.
+~amd64.deb is for PC's and ~arm64.deb is for Raspberry Pi.

 Select the latest release and click on the .deb to start a download.